takuya-takeuchi/Demo/MAUI/02_FolderPicker/README.md

-# MAUI use Prism framework

-This example is minimal program to learn how to use Prism on .NET MAUI.
+# FolderPicker

 ## Abstracts

-* How to use Prism in .NET MAUI
+* How to show FolderPicker
-  * Re-write .NET MAUI example by using Prism
+  * Windows and iOS supports folder picker but Android does not.
+* Implement platform service and consume via DryIoc

 ## Requirements